Coherence as a resource for phase estimation: Phase estimation in quantum algorithms

 \section{Phase estimation in quantum algorithms}

-Following Ref.~\cite{Cleve1998}, we now briefly review why phase estimation serves as a crucial subroutine in many quantum algorithms such as~\cite{Shor1997,Kitaev1995, Harrow2009}.
+We now briefly review why phase estimation serves as a crucial subroutine in many quantum algorithms such as~\cite{Shor1997,Kitaev1995, Harrow2009}.
+For a comprehensive and rigorous treatment of the topic, see for example Refs.~\cite{Nielsen2010,Cleve1998}, which we follow in this section.
 Phase estimation as presented in Ref.~\cite{Cleve1998} is formulated as follows.
 Suppose that we have access to multiple copies of a black-box unitary $U$ and an eigenvector $\ket{\psi}$ of this unitary, such that $U \ket\psi=e^{i\phi} \ket{\psi}.$ The goal is to estimate the phase $\phi$.
 One can use the quantum circuit depicted in Fig.~\ref{fig:PhaseEstimationCircuitShor} to construct phase estimates of the phase $\phi$.

 For any outcome $0\leq k\leq 2^t-1$ (in binary) of the measurement in the circuit, we construct a phase estimate of $\hat{\phi}_k= \frac{2\pi k}{2^t}.$ The accuracy of each estimate and the probability to measure the corresponding outcome depends on the number of qubits $t$ (and also on the number of total copies of the black-box unitary $U$, given by $2^{t}-1$).
 As shown in Ref.~\cite{Cleve1998}, one obtains a measurement outcome $k$, such that $k$ is the best $t$-bit approximation to $\phi$, i.e., $\left|\phi-\frac{2\pi k}{2^t}\right| <\frac{2\pi}{2^{t+1}}$, with a probability of at least $\frac{4}{\pi^2} \approx 0.405$.
 Moreover, the probability to obtain the best $t$-bit approximation to $\phi$ can be amplified to arbitrary $1-\epsilon$, by using a total of at least $t+ \lceil \log\left(1+\frac{1}{2\epsilon} \right)\rceil$ qubits, see Refs.~\cite{Cleve1998,Nielsen2010}.
 Thus, the protocol in Fig.~\ref{fig:PhaseEstimationCircuitShor} can be used to estimate the phase (corresponding to an eigenstate of a given unitary $U$) with arbitrary accuracy and success probability with a suitable choice of circuit size.
 If one uses phase estimation as a subroutine, the desired accuracy and success probability depends on the specific problem one seeks to solve via phase estimation.\\